Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 The Front

 A suit vest should be slim cut and tapered slightly at the waist.
 This creates a very tailored look, which is what you want from your vest.
-You’ll look baggy and unkempt if it just hangs in a straight line with your torso.
+You’ll look baggy and unkempt if it just hangs straight down your torso.

 The shoulders should be snug and lie flat against your body.
 There shouldn’t be any gapping of the shoulder line.